noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 No sources suggested that Wi-Fi or Qi devices were capable of emitting ionising radiation.

-Considering this, the answer to the research question *"Are Electromagnetic Fields between 2GHz-6GHz and 87kHz-205kHz, at 1 Watt and 15 Watt transmit powers respectively, harmful to human health?"* is No. These devices do not create EMFs with enough intensity to cause measurable harm.
+<div style="page-break-after: alwaysConsidering this, the answer to the research question *"Are Electromagnetic Fields between 2GHz-6GHz and 87kHz-205kHz, at 1 Watt and 15 Watt transmit powers respectively, harmful to human health?"* is No. These devices do not create EMFs with enough intensity to cause measurable harm.

 # References